ASHFORD DISTRICT

 On January 14, 1884, Miss Mayan Poulter sold the premises to John Newman Longley, a tenant.
 Two years later, in 1886, he sold it to Alfred Smith, a brewer.

-The Inn has undergone many changes and owners throughout the years.
+The Inn has undergone many changes and had many owners over the years.
 Before it became a licensed inn, it likely hosted many nights for smugglers like George Ransley and his gang.
 Many early keepers throughout the 19th century were blacksmiths who still worked the forge and ran the Inn, undoubtedly benefiting from the trade of travelers and pilgrims who needed their horses attended to, as well as food and drink to continue their journeys.
+A common pilgrimage route during that era was the Canterbury Way, which led to the revered shrine of Thomas Becket at Canterbury Cathedral.
+Travelers along this path would find respite at the Farriers Arms, sharing stories and exchanging news, making it not just a place to rest, but a hub of vibrant social and economic activity.

 In 1855, Richard Chamberlain, a farrier, held a license for the inn and did so for many years.